pegros/PEG_FLW/README.md

 ### Aura Components

-* **[FlowEmbed](/help/sfpegFlowEmbedCmp.md)**: addressable component enabling to properly execute and terminate a Flow launched via URL, the user being redirected to a target record provided as output of the Flow upon completion
+* **[FlowEmbed](/help/sfpegFlowEmbedCmp.md)**: addressable component enabling to properly display, execute and terminate a Flow launched via URL, the user being redirected to a target record provided as output of the Flow upon completion

 * **NavigationManager**: utility bar component handling the redirection requests in console mode, in order to open the target record page, close the Flow page and ensure proper focus on the target record page.

 * **ForceNavigation**: invisible component working with the **NavigationManager** to force the display of a record in main tab / subtab of a Lightning console App.

 ### Utility Aura Apex Controllers